CodeDead/Advanced-PassGen/README.md

 Advanced PassGen is a free and open-source application that can help you generate passwords and export them.
 You can export your passwords in plain text, CSV or JSON format!

+For a live version of the application, visit [https://advanced-passgen.codedead.com](https://advanced-passgen.codedead.com).

 ## Building

 Advanced PassGen uses tauri to build the desktop application.
 You can find more information about Tauri [here](https://tauri.app/v1/guides/getting-started/prerequisites).